Dental Implants in Allentown PA

 How long has VOS been performing dental implants in Allentown PA?

-Valley Oral Surgery doctors were among the first surgeons trained to place dental implants in Allentown PA, and have been doing so for nearly 40 years.
+Valley Oral Surgery doctors were among the first surgeons trained to place dental implants in Allentown PA, and have been doing so since 1983.
 Valley Oral Surgery offers state-of-the-art imaging technology for dental implants (3D computed tomography) and was the first office to offer this advanced imaging technique in an office setting without the need to go to an imaging center or hospital to attain this advanced study.
 You can trust your dental implant experience to Valley Oral Surgery whether you have them done in our Allentown, Bethlehem, Lehighton, or Quakertown office.

 View Our Dental Implant Brochure